Indicia-Team/indicia-docs/administrating/warehouse/warehouse-installation.rst

   // add to the email body here to keep the body and footer separate.
   $config['msgraph_footer_spacer_rows'] = 2;

-Or, to use the option to log rather than send emails, add the following:
+Or, to use the option to log emails to the Kohana logs (in the application/logs folder) rather than send emails, add the following:

 .. code-block:: php

   $config['library'] = 'DevLogger';

+To assist with diagnosis of email issues, it is possible to enable logging of emails to a database table called `email_log_entries`.
+This will log details of every sent email to the `email_log_entries` table and it is independent of the configured method of sending emails.
+To enable this feature, set the following configuration option in `email.php`:

+`` code-block:: php

+  $config['log_emails'] = TRUE;

+Database logging of emails is not intended for long term use in production, so enable this option only when you need to quantify or diagnose the emails being sent out.

 Database Configuration
 ----------------------